 Green products are as much about what’s not included as what is.
-Method is very transparent about what they leave out and why, providing that information for consumers in their product listings and on the packaging itself.
+Method is very transparent about what it leaves out and why, providing that information for consumers in its product listings and on the packaging itself.

 We found the detergent had no issue tackling our soiled clothes.
 Regular dirt, dust, stains, and smells were no match for Method.

 The Method Beach Sage Laundry Detergent is free from ammonia, bleach, phosphates, aluminum, animal by-products, formaldehyde, parabens, trichloroethylene, and phthalates.
 It’s also vegan-friendly and not tested on animals, so animal lovers can rest well using this product.